weiweikee/Moving-Line/README.md

-# Moving-Line By Wei Wei Chi 2016
+# Moving Line By Wei Wei Chi 2016

 Please download and use Processing 3 for this application.